HappyShadowCoder/ADITOR/README.md

 This is just a prototype, final working prototype is under development and will be introduced with sleek animations, higher workability, more options!

+## Current Developements

+The backend is ready with Spotify API, Weather API, and Gemini Configuration, whilst the weather API i under development.

+The frontend is a wireframe with all the necesary details like time, weather, files, editor, output, whilst some changes are underway.

 ## Features

 - Weather API integration (OpenWeatherMap)